The Cava Corgi is a designer hybrid breed that brings together the Cavalier King Charles Spaniel and the Pembroke Corgi.

 However, before going into the details of the Cava Corgi, we need to begin by looking more closely at yourself to help you to ascertain if you are the correct match for this breed.

 Before you go ahead and buy a Cava Corgi puppy, just be aware that they do have some specific needs.

 As you will see throughout this guide, the breed is going to be easy to look after thanks to its needs and ability to be rather independent when it comes to keeping themselves entertained.

 That being said, it does not mean that you are still able to avoid all responsibility.

-Prior to purchasing them, we want you to think about these following points to make sure that the breed is good for you and that you are settled about this in your mind.
+Before purchasing them, we want you to think about these following points to make sure that the breed is good for you and that you are settled about this in your mind.

-- Understand that they have a strong herding instinct and know how to deal with it.
+- Understand that they have a strong herding instinct and know-how to deal with it.